Matsushima

 Buddhist Culture/ Samurai History

 Matsushima and its bay have been a pilgrimage destination since at least the ninth century, when Tendai Buddhist monk Jikaku Daishi founded the original Zuiganji and Godaido temples.
 Today, this small hamlet is home to three major Buddhist temples: Godaido, Zuiganji, and Entsuin.
 All three temples owe their current appearance to Date Masamune, Sendai’s Warring States Period daimyo.
 He restored the two existing temples, and founded the third, Entsuin, in the early seventeenth century.
 All three temples are designated Nationally Important Cultural Properties, and all are within easy walking distance of the port.
 Godaido, seen right, is located on a promontory, and is known as the symbol of Matsushima.
-Be careful crossing the sukashibashi red bridges to the temple itself: the boards are purposefully placed to compel would-be worshippers to pay attention to their surroundings.
+Be careful crossing the sukashibashi red bridges to the temple itself!
+The boards are purposefully placed to compel would-be worshippers to pay attention to their surroundings.

 Seriously Good Food